microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/longrunningoperation-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [longRunningOperation](../resources/longrunningoperation.md) object.
+Get the status of a long-running operation, represented by a [longRunningOperation](../resources/longrunningoperation.md) object.

 ## Permissions